guangie88/ghafs/README.md

 ./ghafs /tmp/tera-cli guangie88 tera-cli
 ```

+Note that you should try to provide the GitHub access token so that you have a
+much higher rate limit for GitHub API even for public repos.
+Also if you wish
+for another user (e.g. `root`) to see the mounted directory, you will need to
+specify the `--allow-other` flag.

+Assuming you have successfully mounted after following the above given command,
-You should then be able to traverse into `/tmp/tera-cli` to look at the various
+you should then be able to traverse into `/tmp/tera-cli` to look at the various
 release tags and assets with another terminal / file browser.

 To unmount, currently one has to do the following: